 What is Pranic healing?

-The Pranic healers can cure physical pain and health conditions, psychological issues like panic, anxiety and, depression.
+Pranic healers can cure physical pain and health conditions, and psychological issues like panic, anxiety and, depression.

-Pranic Healing can be a slow and a long drawn process.
-But it alleviates stress and depression by cleansing the energy field or aura that surrounds our body.
+Pranic Healing can be a slow and long-drawn process.
+But it eases stress and depression by cleansing the energy field or aura that surrounds our body.
 Our thoughts and emotions can affect this Prana or “Vital life force Energy”; keeping us in good health or making us ill.

 In Conclusion my Disclaimer